 - 2.2.1 Political and governance (PG) risk shall be assessed using Table 1, noting the following: - 1) This risk factor addresses general political risk, rule of law and overall governance (i.e., it does not specifically relate to forest governance).
-This includes the risk that governance issues may result in a reversal, for example where government accountability, effectiveness or rule of law is weak, corruption is high, governance is unstable, or other highly disruptive events such as war or civil unrest are common. - An overall governance score shall be calculated based upon the World Bank Institute's Worldwide Governance Indicators (WGI)1 and using the All Indicators for One Country2 table as follows: - Select the relevant country, and the comparator based on year. - Select the most recent five years of available data. - Calculate the overall governance score as the mean of the governance scores across all six indicators, averaged over the most recent five years of available data. - 3) Overall governance scores shall be translated into risk scores in accordance with Table 1 below.
-While the WGI indicators apply at the national level, they are also used in this tool as rien a proxy for risk at subnational levels.
-As set out in the mitigation factors in Table 1, a jurisdictional proponent may justify a lower risk rating by demonstrating significant differences in jurisdictional governance compared with the national governance rating provided by WGI.
+This includes the risk that governance issues may result in a reversal, for example where government accountability, effectiveness or rule of law is weak, corruption is high, governance is unstable, or other highly disruptive events such as war or civil unrest are common. - 2) An overall governance score shall be calculated based upon the World Bank Institute's Worldwide Governance Indicators (WGI)1 and using the All Indicators for One Country2 table as follows: - a) Select the relevant country, and the comparator based on year. - b) Select the most recent five years of available data. - c) Calculate the overall governance score as the mean of the governance scores across all six indicators, averaged over the most recent five years of available data.

-1 The World Bank Institute Worldwide Governance Indicators are available at: https://data.worldbank.org/indicator
+1 The World Bank Institute's Worldwide Governance Indicators are available at: https://data.worldbank.org/indicator